 I watched them as they left and thought about their futures.
 You can’t help

-but be moved by seeing things like that, and in Belize, you see things like that
+but be moved by seeing things like that.
+And in Belize, you see things like that

 Above right: Task #2 at San Antonio was to stabilize the walls.

 Kate, Bruce, Roger, Tom and Joy are working on a partition frame.

-installed hinges on the walls so they could be
+Left: We also installed hinges on the walls so the rooms could be

 opened for school assemblies.
 That's Bruce taking measurements.

 Above left: The daily schedule for the second grade class.

-Villagers checking out our work.
+Above right: Villagers on horseback checking out our work.